mpi4py/mpi4py/docs/source/usrman/appendix.rst

 Some MPI-1 implementations (notably, MPICH 1) **do require** the actual command line arguments to be passed at the time :cfunc:`MPI_Init()` is called.
-In this case, you will need to use a rebuilt, MPI-enabled, Python interpreter binary executable.
+In this case, you will need to use a re-built, MPI-enabled, Python interpreter binary executable.
 A basic implementation (targeting Python 2.X) of what is required is shown
 below: